 Even so when standing on the foot pedals, keep upright parallel to the machine with your arms half extended.
 Needless to say – or perhaps it’s not – don’t lean back, it may become unstable.

 This XL-2000 machine is designed for stability with robust supporting rods and braces and is a lot more stable than it’s preceding MaxiClimber models.

 The curved handles now give more variety where to hold your arms when used as a stepper as well as giving a safe feel to a rigorous workout.

-The XL-1000 is a well-built machine, a lot different from other MaxiClimber models.
+The XL series is well-built, a lot different from earlier and older MaxiClimber models.
 It has kept some features unchanged however like compatibility with a free to download app, adjustable height, a fitness monitor (not on classic), foldable and 90% ready assembled.